Ask & You Shall Receive #12:

 A former pastor of mine has a mentoring ministry to pastors throughout Northern Mexico.
 On one of his trips, as he was discussing worship with one of them, the Mexican pastor exclaimed, “¡La presencia es la diferencia!”
 The translation is precisely what you would think: “The presence is the difference!”

-You will show me the path of life; In Your presence is fullness of joy; At Your right hand are pleasures forevermore.
-Psalm 16:11 (emphasis mine)
+You will show me the path of life; In Your presence is fullness of joy; at Your right hand are pleasures forevermore.
+Psalm 16:11

 If we are worshipping for any reason other than to enter into God’s presence, we’ve missed the point — and missed it badly, in my estimation.